TANYA'S

 When you have finished, remove the needle and pinch or massage the injection area for a minute or so - this will minimise the possibility of fluids leaking.
 Occasionally you will see a little blood when you withdraw the needle - this just means that you have nicked a small blood vessel and is usually nothing to worry about.

 Put the sub-Q fluid back in your storage area until the next session.
-Put the lids back on the needles and do not use them again - you must be careful about disposing of needles, which are clinical waste, so the safest thing is to keep them somewhere safe away from children and your pets and ask your vet to dispose of them permanently for you.
+Put the lids back on the needles and do not use them again because, apart from the sterility issue, they will no longer be sharp and could hurt your cat.
+You must be careful about disposing of needles, which are clinical waste, so the safest thing is to keep them somewhere safe away from children and your pets and ask your vet to dispose of them permanently for you, or to purchase a sharps box.

 Please visit the Tips on Giving Subcutaneous Fluids page for more tips on how to give fluids and possible concerns that might arise during the process.